-3. SIMULATION'S CHARACTERISTICS
+3. SIMULATION CHARACTERISTICS

-Environment fluxes must be know to calculate the normal incident fluxes that contribute to the heating of an orbiting satellite.
-Also needed for this calculation are orbit dates, inclination, eccentricity, elevation, and satellite surface orientations with respect to the sun and Earth.
+Environment fluxes must be known to calculate the normal incident fluxes that contribute to the heating of an orbiting satellite.
+Also, orbit dates, inclination, eccentricity, elevation, and satellite surface orientations with respect to the sun and Earth are needed for this calculation.
 Dates relate Earth's distance from the sun, and altitudes define the reduction in the intensities of Earth flux and albedo that, when considered diffuse, are inverse functions of the distance squared.
 Orbit inclination and eccentricity define the orbital period and the times the satellite spends in sunlight and Earth shadow.
 Surface orientations are used to find the normal component of incident flux (Karam, 1998).

-One parameter that acts directly on the incident fluxes in Low Earth Orbit is know as beta angle, β , defined as the angle the solar vector makes with the orbit plane.
+One parameter that acts directly on the incident fluxes in Low Earth Orbit is known as beta angle, β , defined as the angle that the solar vector makes with the orbit plane.
 Because of Earth's oblateness and the sun's right ascension from vernal equinox and declination from the equatorial plane, the beta angle varies continuously over a year, passing through zero and reaching a maximum equal to the absolute value of the sum of orbit inclination and the ±23.5 deg greatest solar declination.
 Hence, incident fluxes calculated with the beta angle as a variable will provide the whole range of orbital heating (Karam, 1998).

-As viewed from the sun, a β =0 deg orbit would appear edgewise.
+As viewed from the sun, a $\beta=0$ deg orbit would appear edgewise.
 A satellite in such orbit would pass over the subsolar point on the Earth where albedo loads are the highest, but it would also have the longest eclipse time due to shadowing by the full diameter of the Earth.
-As the β angle increases, the satellite pass over areas of the Earth further from sub-solar point, thereby reducing albedo loads; however, the satellite will also be in the sun for a larger percentage of each orbit due to decreasing eclipse times.
-At some point, which varies depending on the altitude of the orbit, eclipse time drops zero.
+As the β angle increases, the satellite passes over areas of the Earth further from sub-solar point, thereby reducing albedo loads; however, the satellite will also be in the sun for a larger percentage of each orbit due to decreasing eclipse times.
+At some point, which varies as a function of the orbit altitude, eclipse time drops to zero.
 At a beta angle of 90 deg a circular orbit appears as a circle as seen from the sun, there are no eclipses no matter what the altitude, and albedo loads are near zero (Gilmore, 1994).
-The variations of the beta angle are shown in "Fig. 2".
+The orbit inclination is about 98 °.The variations of the beta angle are shown in Fig. 2.